-After you convert your vCenter to subscription, you can manage your vCenter updates from the VMware Cloud Console in a single click.
-With the pre-update checks significantly reducing the operational effort and maintenance window, you can plan for updates more frequently and keep your vCenter up-to-date with all new features.
+After you subscribe your vCenter to vSphere+, you can manage your vCenter updates from the VMware Cloud Console.
+The pre-update checks in the VMware Cloud Console significantly reduces the operational effort and the maintenance window.
+Therefore, you can plan for updates more frequently and keep your vCenter up-to-date with the latest features.

 VMware Cloud Console only to update